 By using strength trainings, we have certainly repeatedly encountered a variety of theories on how to achieve the desired results in the fastest and most effective way.
 Many of these opinions, although they have no scientific justification and are erroneous, enter the colloquial knowledge.
-Today, we'll be focusing on the 3rd popular myths about strength training.
+Today, we'll be focusing on the three popular myths about strength training.

-MYTH 1 Growth requires differentiation
+MYTH 1 Growth of muscles requires differentiation of exercises

 For a long time, the rule was in force, saying that only through varied exercises we are able to increase muscle mass.
 It has now been proven that while diversity is important in diet, exercise and training - not necessarily.
 Each training plan should be determined individually for a specific person and it is not always appropriate to change it from time to time.